-There are many types of stem cell therapy, but is there a best form out there?
+There are many types of Cellular Treatment, but is there a best form out there?

 There are many types of stem cells being used in the Regenerative Industry.
 But how do these cells compare to bone marrow Mesenchymal Stem Cells?
 In this post I will break this down, and see what science is left behind.